 Update Jan 2023: You can also install a Fountain.fm app.
 It is a much more advanced podcast player and it is really focused on podcasting, so it has many of the features of advanced podcasts.
 You also “earn to listen”, although that’s more a cosmetic thing, you will not buy even an espresso for what you earn in a year.
 You can also buy Bitcoin through the app directly with a credit card (minimum amount is 30€), so you can support your favourite podcasters.

 Of course, right now only a tiny minority of users use an app that supports lightning payments for podcasters.
 And even if 10% of my listeners installed it, it still wouldn’t even pay the bill for the server where I host my podcast.
 But I still like that I can be on the other side of this experiment.

-Breez is no longer the only app that allows you to reward podcasters using the Lightning network.
+Breez and Fountain are no longer the only apps that allow you to reward podcasters using the Lightning network.
 Check out the list of apps that have this functionality at newpodcastapps.com – this feature is called “Value”.

 If you have your own Lightning node and it’s always online (i.e. it’s not a mobile wallet), here’s how you can get started with such payments.

 Unsurprisingly, so far the list of podcasts that support this new model is mostly PodcastIndex.org authors and all the hip Bitcoin podcasts.

 Varied.
 I don’t think there will be one way of rewarding content creators.
 I think everyone is suited to a different way of being rewarded, has different motivations, and has a different relationship with the people for whom they’re creating that content.
 Still, I’m glad to see experiments emerging that address this issue more comprehensively than “let’s stick an ad in the middle of the content”.

 Did you like this blog?
 It is a chapter of my book Cryptocurrencies – Hack your way to a better life.
 Get it for more amazing content!